Poverty in Mexico: Government involvements

 Social development began to take place in the form of written policy in the early 1900s.
 The Mexican Constitution, approved in 1917, outlined the basic social protections citizens are entitled to, including the right to property, education, health care, and employment; and it establishes the federal government responsible for the execution and enforcement of these protections.

 The global economic crisis of the late 1920s and forward slowed down any possibility of social development in the country.
-Between the 1920s and the 1940s the illiteracy levels range between 61.5 and 58 percent, due this the government focused on establishing social protection institutions.
+Between the 1920s and the 1940s, illiteracy rates ranged from 61.5 to 58 percent, prompting the government to focus on establishing social protection institutions.
 By the late 1950s, 59 percent of the population knew how to read and write.
-In the 2000s only 9.5 percent of the population older than 15 years was illiterated.
-By the 1960s, individual involvement of some states to increase social development, along with the country's economic growth, as well as employment opportunities and greater income, and the migration of people from the rural states to the urban areas, helped reduced poverty nationwide.
+In the 2000s, only 9.5 percent of the population older than 15 years was illiterate.
+By the 1960s, individual involvement of some states to increase social development, along with the country's economic growth, as well as employment opportunities and greater income, and the migration of people from rural states to urban areas, helped reduce poverty nationwide.
 The 1970s and 1980s saw the transformation of government and economic policies.
-The government gave way to flexible foreign trade, deregulation and privatization of several sectors.
+The government gave way to flexible foreign trade, deregulation, and privatization of several sectors.
 After the economic crisis of the 1990s, Mexico recovered to become an emerging economic power; however, the number of poor nationwide has remained constant even with the country's overall growth.